ZaneEme/MazeGenerator/README.md

 # Mazegenerator

 Generates a maze based on specific conditions
+Uses P5.js for all animations.